Removing Nits The Right Way

 For each section, first look carefully at the roots of the hair.
 Nits will be attached very close to the scalp.
 They are light-colored oval containers, only about the size of the head of a pin.
 You may see only a very few nits, or you may see a whole lot.
 Either way, your goal is to remove every single one.

 Putting the comb teeth as close to the scalp as possible, insert the comb through the entire ½-inch section of hair.
-Pull the comb through the hair from the scalp all the way to the ends, using pressure to make sure that no strands escape from the comb.
+Angle the comb sharply in the direction you're combing, and run it along the scalp through all the hair roots.
+Then pull the comb through the hair from the scalp all the way to the ends, using pressure to make sure that no strands escape from the comb.
 (You’ll get the hang of it quickly.)

 After running the comb through the hair section, dip the comb into a bowl of water to remove any lice, nits and stray hair (or wipe it with a tissue that you toss immediately into the wastebasket).
 Look carefully at the section of hair again.
 I always ran the comb through one more time, just to be sure I didn’t miss anything.